jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 [TarjanSort](https://www.geeksforgeeks.org/tarjan-algorithm-find-strongly-connected-components/),
 ReverseKahn, ReverseTarjan**.

-ReverseKahn and ReverseTarjan essentially invert the order given by KahnSort and TarjanSort, respectively.
+ReverseKahn and ReverseTarjan essentially reverse the order given by Kahn and Tarjan, respectively.

 The implementation is based on the work open-sourced [here](https://github.com/otaviokr/topological-sort).
-Each pod has an index based on the sorting algorithm.
-An index of 1 means the pod should be allocated first in the AppGroup.
+Each workload has an index based on the sorting algorithm.
+An index of 1 means the workload should be allocated first in the AppGroup.

 ```go
 // AppGroupController is a controller that process App groups using provided Handler interface